learn-co-curriculum/model-class-methods-reading/README.md

 First, let's get rid of that `helper_method :params` line.
 We don't need it anymore.
-Reading `params` is a controller concern, so we don't need to expose it to the view.
+Reading `params` is a controller concern, so we don't need to expose it to the views.

 Now let's dig into our `index` method and make some changes.
 First, we need to add this line to satisfy our author select control: `@authors =